 Since this cheese is a bit on the spendier side, feel free to substitute.
 I would go with a cheese that has a similar sweet but salty structure.
 You could use cheddar and sharp cheddar as well as Jarlsberg.
 I love how melty and delicious this recipe is with any flavor cheese!

-- 1 pound bacon cooked and roughly chopped
+- 1 pound thick-cut bacon, cooked and roughly chopped

 - Preheat oven to 375°F.